Gig Economy, Freelancers, and Taxes

 Often, when organizations try to avoid paying benefits, they shift permanent jobs into temporary jobs, thus these employers/employees are also considered part of a gig economy.
 However, in comparison to freelancers, part-time workers receive a paycheck as payment and the annual income is reported to the employee and IRS on a W-2 form by January 31 of the subsequent tax year.

 As a gig worker, you may receive pay for your freelance work over third-party online platforms, like Venmo or PayPal.
-If you are paid more than $20,000 and/or received at least 200 transactions in a year, this income will be reported the IRS and you will be issued a 1099-K which will need to be reported on your tax return.
-Note that the proposed threshold of $600 or more was postponed and is not in effect; for the given tax year you should receive a 1099-K if you were paid $20,000 through online platforms, not $600.
+If you are paid a significant amount over these platforms, then this income will be reported the IRS and you will be issued a 1099-K which will need to be reported on your tax return.
+Note that the thresholds have been spoken about and changed by the IRS - review the linked 1099-K page for details on this.

 Examples of gig work include: